fazleyrabby/routine-lte/README.md

 DB_DATABASE=routine
 DB_USERNAME=root
 DB_PASSWORD=</pre>
-After that create a database named as "routine" which I used as an example above <br>
+After that create a database named as "routine" which I used as an example above <br><br>
 Now install all composer packages <br>
 <pre> composer install </pre>
 Then run migration as well as db:seed command to get some pre-existing data to get started with the project<br>
 <pre> php artisan migrate:fresh --seed </pre>
-Now you can serve the project or run with xampp anyway you prefer<br>
+Now you can serve the project or run with xampp anyway you prefer<br><br>
 To serve with artisan <br>
 <pre> php artisan serve </pre>
 Now you can run the project with localserver accessing this url below: